 |Bay||3.6 mi.
 Northeast of Central Montego Bay|

 Feeling Lucky?
-Visitors interested in trying their luck will discover a few alternatives in this area.
+Vacationers hoping to try their luck in some gaming action will discover a handful of places to do so in this area.

-If slot machines are part of your plans, you might try Coral Cliff Gaming Lounge.
+If you like to play the slots, consider heading to Coral Cliff Gaming Lounge.
 You will be able to visit the casino from 3:00 pm to 3:00 am daily.

 Help us improve!
 We welcome your corrections and suggestions.